mandarashtekar/blur-background-selfvideo/README.md

 # blur-background-selfvideo

-I am trying to blur the self view before sending it over to the opposite participant so the opposite particpant can receive a blurred background video.
+I am trying to blur the self view before sending it over to the opposite participant so the opposite participant can receive a blurred background video.